nystudio107/matrixfacades/README.md

 You'll need [Docker desktop](https://www.docker.com/products/docker-desktop) for your platform installed to run this project

+Ensure you're using the [Docker Compose API v2](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore/70295720#70295720) for the `make` commands to all work properly.

 To get started:

 1. Clone the git repo with: